kimonowka/forza-assist/README.md

 HidHide: A utility used to hide physical controllers from the system, which prevents "double-input" conflicts between your real and virtual controllers.

-DS4Windows: Required for DualShock gamepad users to emulate an Xbox 360 controller, ensuring proper input recognition.
+x360ce (Optional)

+If you're using a third-party controller that does not support XInput, you'll need x360ce to emulate an Xbox controller.

+Controllers with native XInput support (such as Xbox controllers) do not require x360ce.

 Setup Instructions for Forza Gamepad Assist
 Please follow these steps to configure your environment:

-DualShock Users: Configure DS4Windows to emulate an Xbox 360 controller.

 #1 Install vJoy: Download and install the latest version of vJoy.